kiranrandhi/bb-2021-analytics/Capstone/README.md

 Each Pillar is either evaluated as Below The Bar, Meets the Bar or Raise the Bar.

-Below the Bar = Not Meeting Best Practices
+Below the Bar = Not Meeting Best Practices for this Category

 Meets the Bar = Bare Minimum Best Practices for this Category

-Raise the Bar = Applying All Best Practices for this Category
+Raise the Bar = Applying All Best Practices and Recommendations for this Category

 Points are awarded based on how each pillar was addressed in your Capstone Project.